opensearch-project/project-website/_posts/2024-05-01-develop-guideline-multiple-data-source-in-opensearch-and-plugins.md

 **Server side: Verify whether multiple data sources is enabled and register the plugin API schema accordingly**

-If your Dashboards plugin depends on a new API provided by your new server-side plugin, you can register the schema for the API or pass the request path as parameters when initializing the request.
+If your Dashboards plugin depends on a new API provided by your new server-side plugin, you can register the schema for the API or pass the request path as a parameter when initializing the request.
 To register the custom API schema, use the interface provided by the Data Source plugin during plugin initialization.
 See the following snippet as an example:
 ```
 // server/plugin.ts